Contact stationary Legendrian surfaces in $S^5$: Introduction

 where $\rho^2:=S-2H^2$.
 In particular, if

-then either $S=0$ and $L$ is totally geodesic, or $S=2$ and $L$ is a flat Legendrian minimal torus. \end{thm} Because Legendrian minimal surfaces are contact stationary Legendrian surfaces we see that theorem \ref{legendrian mimimal} is a corollary of theorem \ref{inte ineq}.
+then either $\rho^2=0$ and $L$ is totally umbilic, or $\rho^2\neq 0$, $S=2, H=0$ and $L$ is a flat minimal Legendrian torus. \end{thm} \begin{rem} Because minimal Legendrian surfaces are contact stationary Legendrian surfaces and for minimal Legendrian surfaces $\rho^2=S$ and totally umbilic minimal surfaces are totally geodesic, we see that theorem \ref{legendrian mimimal} is a corollary of theorem \ref{inte ineq}. \end{rem}

-As we said before, the equation (\ref{LeS equation}) satisfied by contact stationary Legendrian surfaces is quite similar to the Willmore surface equation.
-Hence we could also prove corresponding integral inequality and pinching theorem for Legendrian Willmore surfaces in $S^5$.
-To state this theorem, we first recall some material from the Willmore functional theory.

-Let $M$ be a closed surface in the n-dimensional unit sphere $S^n$ with metric $g$ induced from $S^n$.
-The Willmore energy of $M$ is defined by